infrablocks/terraform-aws-organization/README.md

 }
 ```

-Note: `organization` can be nested up to 3 levels deep.
-Levels 1 & 2 may include
+Note: `organization` can be nested up to 5 levels deep.
+Levels 1 through 4 may include
 a `units` property, although it can be an empty array.
-Level 3 must not include
+Level 5 must not include
 a `units` property.

 See the